ljlclark/ljlclark/README.md

 - 👋 Hi, I’m @ljlclark
 - 👀 I’m interested in C#, XML, PHP, HTML, CSS and Javascript
 - 🌱 I’m currently learning Git, GitHub, PHP and more about HTML, CSS and Javascript.
-- 💞️ I’m looking to collaborate later when I get Git and GitHub figured out.
+- 💞️ I’m may collaborate later when I get understand Git and GitHub a little better.
 - 📫

 <!---